persiebee/persiebee.github.io/_posts/2026-03-19-sherlockian.md

 ### Content Audit & Web Improvement
 **WIDE – Michigan State University**

-As a **Sherlockian** with WIDE, I worked on auditing and improving large sets of web content to support clarity, accuracy, and usability.
-This involved reviewing existing pages, identifying issues, and organizing updates to help create a more consistent and reliable user experience.
+As a **Sherlockian** with WIDE, I audit and improve large sets of web content to support clarity, accuracy, and usability.
+This involves reviewing existing pages, identifying issues, and organizing updates to help create a more consistent and reliable user experience.

 **Key Contributions:**
-- Audited website content and links across multiple pages to identify errors and outdated information
+- Audit website content and links across multiple pages to identify errors and outdated information
-- Documented findings in structured spreadsheets to track progress and prioritize fixes
+- Document findings in structured spreadsheets to track progress and prioritize fixes
-- Suggested replacements and improvements for broken or unclear content
+- Suggest replacements and improvements for broken or unclear content
-- Helped improve overall content organization and usability
+- Help improve overall content organization and usability

 **Process:**
-1. **Content Review:** Systematically checked pages for broken links, inconsistencies, and unclear information
+1. **Content Review:** Systematically check pages for broken links, inconsistencies, and unclear information
 2. **Documentation:**
-   - Logged issues, status, and updates in organized tracking sheets
+   - Log issues, status, and updates in organized tracking sheets
-   - Clearly labeled progress to support team collaboration
+   - Clearly label progress to support team collaboration
 3. **Content Improvement:**
-   - Identified better sources or replacements for outdated links
+   - Identify better sources or replacements for outdated links
-   - Flagged areas needing revision or clarification
+   - Flag areas needing revision or clarification

 **Collaboration & Skills:**
 - Attention to detail across large-scale content sets